Barford, Norfolk

 Barford is a village and civil parish in the English county of Norfolk, 4 mi north of Wymondham and 8 mi west of Norwich.

 The villages name derives from 'bere-ford' meaning 'barley ford'.

 The civil parish has an area of 4.38 km2 and in the 2001 census had a population of 508 in 201 households, the population increasing to 547 at the 2011 census.
 For the purposes of local government, the parish falls within the district of South Norfolk.

+In 1600, William Kempe passed through "Barford Bridge" on his Nine Daies Wonder during which he morris danced from London to Norwich.